Listening TOEFL Test

 TOEFL Test Sections are:

-The Various Aspects of the Listening Section of TOEFL:
+Some Aspects of the Listening Section of TOEFL

-- Listening TOEFL test consists of audio-visuals that are followed by questions.
+- This section consists of audio-visuals that are followed by questions.

 - There are around 4-6 lecture based audios and around 2-3 conversation based audios that are played during the test.